 When a request is received via iGPR, it should be processed in accordance with the organisation’s iGPR protocol. iGPR will automatically find and redact items in a record that should not be included.

-Additionally, to ensure all relevant attachments are included in the report (including any hard copies that are not within the patient’s electronic healthcare record), the report should not be processed on iGPR until [insert role] is certain that the entire record has been scanned into the patient’s record on EMIS web clinical sysytem.
+Additionally, to ensure all relevant attachments are included in the report (including any hard copies that are not within the patient’s electronic healthcare record), the report should not be processed on iGPR until the responsible Administration Assistant is certain that the entire record has been scanned into the patient’s record on EMIS web clinical system.

-Once this has been confirmed, the request can be processed but the [insert role] processing the request must then assign the report to the responsible clinician who will review the report and confirm accuracy before agreeing the report can be sent using iGPR.
+Once this has been confirmed, the request can be processed but the responsible Administration Assistant processing the request must then assign the report to the responsible clinician who will review the report and confirm accuracy before agreeing the report can be sent using iGPR.

 Further information, including training videos and infographics for iGPR, can be sought here.